jmingtan/hashicorp-vault-orb/README.md

 See the [orb registry listing](https://circleci.com/orbs/registry/orb/jmingtan/hashicorp-vault) for usage guidelines.

 ## Resources

+[HashiCorp Vault](https://www.vaultproject.io) - A tool for secrets management, encryption as a service, and privileged access management.

 [CircleCI Orb Registry Page](https://circleci.com/orbs/registry/orb/<namespace>/<project-name>) - The official registry page of this orb for all versions, executors, commands, and jobs described.